 By Sea: a ferry operates to from Singapore to Malaysia from the Harbour Front Ferry Terminal located next to the Harbour Front MRT station.
 Regular services depart to Tanjung Belungkor in Malaysia.
 There is another crossing at Changi Point Ferry Terminal for Pengerang which is less frequented, and does not offer a fixed schedule.

 By Land: Singapore is easily crossed by car, or bus.
 Many bus services offer routes directly from Singapore city to Kuala Lumpur (5 hours) Malacca (4 hours).

-There is also a pleasant train route which now arrives and departs from Woodlands just outside of Singapore City.
+By Train: There is also a pleasant train route which now arrives and departs from Woodlands just outside of Singapore City.
 Check out my article on the full details, prices and time table of the train from Singapore to Kuala Lumpur.

 |Try my custom flight search for the lowest priced flights to and from Singapore!

 A rich country, Singapore has some of the cheapest eats - more in the food section.